maxday/lambda-perf/README.md

 ## Disclaimer

-⚠️ this project is not associated, affiliated, endorsed, or sponsored by any companies nor have they been reviewed tested or certified by any company.
+⚠️ This project is not associated, affiliated, endorsed, or sponsored by any companies nor have they been reviewed tested or certified by any company.